harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/harness-git-ops-agent-with-self-signed-certificates.md

   - /docs/continuous-delivery/gitops/harness-git-ops-agent-with-self-signed-certificates
 ---

-Harness Self-Managed Enterprise Edition supports self-signed certificates.
-This topic describes how to install and configure Harness GitOps Agent to connect to Self-Managed Harness using self-signed certificates.
+Harness supports self-signed certificates.
+This topic describes how to install and configure a Harness GitOps Agent to connect to Harness using self-signed certificates.

 In this topic we will do the following: